Jarchangel/alx-system_engineering-devops/0x03-shell_variables_expansion/README.md

-This is shell variables and expansion
+this is for shell variables